theonize/Currier/Exposition/Normal Glory.md

 Normal Glory
 ...the prevalence of relevance thinking and the evaporation of orthodoxy in the institutionalized Church...

+Orthodoxy is a lighthouse, not a wall.

 What is normative in the Church (sacrificial giving, true reconciliation of people with their creator and each other, spiritual intimacy) is not normal in common society - and this is, likewise, true in the institutionalized Church.
 Centuries of high church and culturally driven orthopraxy have divorced Church members from their reality as sojourning citizens of a heaven.